arangodb/docs/3.6/data-modeling-collections-database-methods.md

-  When using the *Enterprise Edition* of ArangoDB the replicationFactor may be set to "satellite" making the collection locally joinable on every database server.
+  When using the *Enterprise Edition* of ArangoDB the replicationFactor may be set to "satellite" making the collection locally joinable on every DB-Server.
 This reduces the number of network hops dramatically when using joins in AQL at the costs of reduced write performance on these collections.

-- *writeConcern* (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DBServers.
+- *writeConcern* (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DB-Servers.
 If there are less then these many copies in the cluster a shard will refuse to write.
 The value of *writeConcern* can not be larger than *replicationFactor*.
   Please note: during server failures this might lead to writes